-How can we stay afloat?
-How can we avoid dropping balls as challenges ramp up?
+How can you stay afloat?
+How can you avoid dropping balls as challenges ramp up?

 There isn’t a one-size-fits-all answer.
 But, a helpful question to begin asking regularly is “What is essential?”

-The question “What is essential?” pushes us in the direction of minimizing the excess in life.
-But, it does so in a way that also asks us to keep hold of what holds higher priority.
+The question “What is essential?” pushes in the direction of minimizing the excess in life.
+But it does so in a way that also asks us to keep hold of what has higher priority.

-Rather than trying to fit more and more into a life with less and less margin, the question “What is essential?” asks us to reckon with the reality of our limits—both as humans in general and as particular humans with particular things that are important to us.
+Rather than trying to fit more and more into a life with less and less margin, the question “What is essential?” asks us to reckon with the reality of limits—both as humans in general and as particular humans who each hold particular things to be important.